-10.1 The school is committed to providing children with a safe environment, in which they can learn.
+10.1 Coundon Court is committed to providing children with a safe environment, in which they can learn.
 We take safer recruitment seriously and all staff are subject to the following checks;

-- · Identity check;

-- DBS clearance;

-- Prohibition from teaching checks (where required);

-- Barred List check:

-- Section 128 checks (as required leadership and management);

-- Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought.
+- Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought. - Online searches as part of due diligence (candidates to be told in advance)